tremor-rs/tremor-runtime/README.md

 ## Running locally

-To run `tremor` locally and introspect its docker environment do the following:
+To run `tremor` locally and introspect its docker environment, do the following:

 ```bash
 make image